arianrhodsandlot/nostalgist/docs/src/content/docs/apis/launch.md

   + #### `resolveRom`
     **type:** `Function`

     A custom function used for resolving a ROM.
-The return value of this function should be a [resolvable file](/apis/resolvable-file) or an Array of [resolvable file](/apis/resolvable-file).
+The return value of this function should be a [resolvable file](/apis/resolvable-file).

   + #### `resolveBios`
     **type:** `Function`

     A custom function used for resolving a BIOS.
-The return value of this function should be a [resolvable file](/apis/resolvable-file) or an Array of [resolvable file](/apis/resolvable-file).
+The return value of this function should be a [resolvable file](/apis/resolvable-file).

   + #### `resolveShader`
     **type:** `Function`